NHDNUG/nhdnug.github.io/_persons/devlin-liles.md

     github: "https://github.com/DevlinLiles"
 ---

-Devlin Liles is a Principal Consultant at Improving Enterprises and a passionate technologist.
-Devlin prides himself on staying a generalist, but his passion in development is data and its interactions.
+Devlin Liles is the president of Improving Houston and a passionate technologist.
+He prides himself on staying a generalist, but his passion is leveraging technology to solve the problems facing business.
+Devlin has an entrepreneurial mindset and has been a key contributor to growth and success of the Houston office being one of the founding employees in 2011.
-These passions gained him the recognition of Microsoft as an MVP of Data Platform Development awardee.
 <!--more-->

-Since 2007 he has been presenting and teaching classes on software development practices and tools to audiences around the nation.
-He is a regular national presenter at user groups, conferences, and community events.
-He founded an internal Corporate Software Craftsmanship conference in Northwest Arkansas as well as led the Tyson User group for a year and a half.
-He has been involved in many conferences and events (Dallas TechFest, Houston TechFest, Houston CodeCamp, Houston GiveCamp, AgileDotNet) as a coordinator; planner; or just a helping hand.
+Since 2007, he has been presenting and teaching classes on software development practices and tools to audiences around the world including user groups, conferences, and community events.
+Devlin has held the prestigious Microsoft MVP Award for the past 6 years which is only awarded to 3,000 technologists' annually.
+He is the co-author, along with his good friend Tim Rayburn of Entity Framework 4.1 Experts Cookbook.
+When he is not in front of a crowd or behind a computer Devlin is an avid soccer player and hobbyist gamer.

-Recently Devlin became published along with his good friend Tim Rayburn as authors of a book about Entity Framework and the expert's approach to it.